Consecrated life: Description

 Consecrated life is a more exacting way of Christian life because it entails public profession of religious vows or other sacred bonds, whereby the consecrated person commits, for love of God, to observe as binding the evangelical counsels of chastity, poverty, and obedience; or, in the case of a consecrated virgin, a holy resolution (sanctum propositum) of perpetual virginity and a life of prayer and service to the Church; which vows or bonds the Church publicly accepts.

-The Benedictine and Carthusian vows of stability, conversion of manners/life, and obedience are equivalent to the more common vows of other religious institutes.
-Depending on their specific vocation, members of some religious institutes may also profess a fourth vow.

-Members of consecrated life are not necessarily part of their Church hieraches (such as the hierarchy of the Catholic Church or the hierachies of the Evangelical-Lutheran Churches), yet some are also clerics.

 The Catechism of the Catholic Church states that "from the very beginning of the Church there were men and women who set out to follow Christ with greater liberty, and to imitate him more closely, by practising the evangelical counsels.
 They led lives dedicated to God, each in his own way.
 Many of them, under the inspiration of the Holy Spirit, became hermits or founded religious families.
 Thus the Church, by virtue of her authority, gladly accepted and approved them."
+The primary text setting out the Catholic Church's theology of the consecrated life is in chapter VI of the Second Vatican Council's Dogmatic Constitution on the Church (1964), which explains that "through Baptism a person dies to sin and is consecrated to God", but "in order that he [or she] may be capable of deriving more abundant fruit from this baptismal grace, he intends, by the profession of the evangelical counsels in the Church, to free himself from those obstacles, which might draw him away from the fervor of charity and the perfection of divine worship".
+The same text affirms that the purpose of the religious state is "to free its members from earthly cares".

+The Benedictine and Carthusian vows of stability, conversion of manners/life, and obedience are equivalent to the more common vows of other religious institutes.
+Depending on their specific vocation, members of some religious institutes may also profess a fourth vow.

-Consecrated life may be lived either in institutes, societies, or individually.
-While those living it are either clergy or laity, the state of consecrated life is neither clerical nor lay by nature.
+Consecrated lives may be lived either in institutes, societies, or individually.
+While those living it are either clergy or laity, the state of consecrated life is not specifically clerical or lay by nature.
+Members of consecrated life are not necessarily part of their Church hierarchies (such as the hierarchy of the Catholic Church or the hierarchies of the Evangelical-Lutheran Churches).